christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **The Crescent:** Yuezhi" in Chinese translates literally as the 'Moon clan" or "Moon tribe" and is the symbol of Sin (Moon god), Hecate/Artemis (Greek), the "Mari" (Scythian Snake-Goddess)

-The star and crescent on Julius Caesar and Asander's coins is the Dragon King symbol translated across the regional avatars of the Dragon Kingdom. ". .
-This is a dynastic legitimacy mark within the Julian/Dragon King system—not a quality control stamp.
+The star and crescent on Julius Caesar and Asander's coins is the Dragon King symbol translated across the regional avatars of the Dragon Kingdom.
+This is a dynastic legitimacy mark within the Julian/Dragon King system.
 This countermark proves they were part of a larger unified system.

 **The Swastika:** Swastika, Gammadion, Tetraskelion, Fylfot, Kolovrat, Hakenkreuz, et.al., appears on ancient artifacts and petroglyphs throughout Europe, in every group ranging from the Vinça culture in the Balkans to the Celts, Germanics, Slavs, Baltics, Greco-Romans, Illyrians, as well as, the coins of the Paratarajas, the Parthians, the Kushans, and the Indo-Scythians and this is not a coincidence.
 It is the unified graphic signature of the same trans-continental, pre-Flavian ruling class.